globe icon

 Who Owns the Platform?

-According to the Estonian business registry, Income Company OU is owned by three shareholders Mikk Läänemets, Kimmo Joonas Rytkönen, and Alexander Hauptmann.
+According to the Estonian business registry, Income Company OU is owned by three shareholders: Mikk Läänemets, Kimmo Rytkönen, and Alexander Hauptmann.

 Mikk is one of the members listed on the team page of getincome.com.
 He is a lawyer by profession.
-He has previously worked at Aasa Global, a lending company from Poland.
-Mikk, as well as Kimmo, has previously worked at Supernova JV, which is a company related to Aasa.
+He has previously worked at Aasa Global, a Polish lending company.
+Mikk, as well as Kimmo, has previously worked at Supernova JV, a company related to Aasa.

-Alexander Hauptmann is the 26-year-old son of Karl Hauptmann, the Supervisory Board Member.
-His role is to oversee the family’s interests.
+Alexander Hauptmann is the 28-year-old son of Karl Hauptmann, the Supervisory Board Member.
+He oversees the family’s interests.

 Watch our latest interview with the CEO here: